DominikWrobel/airmusic/remote/README.md

 icon: mdi:radio
 ```

 Restart Home Assistant.
-Then add in any dashboard you want an entities card with this code, with one radio station skip the input_select part:
+Then add in any dashboard you want an entities card with this code, with one radio skip the input_select part:

 ```
 type: entities